 As a manufacturer of water heaters, boilers and water treatment equipment, A. O. Smith is multiple layers removed from the actual mining of 3TG minerals.
-We are, however, engaged and actively cooperate with other manufacturers in industry-wide supply chain initiatives, particularly the CFSI, which reviews smelters and certifies compliant smelters as being conflict-free.
-As noted, we play an active role in CFSI, both as a member of this organization and on one of its key committees.
-We are utilizing this program as part of our due diligence efforts.
+We have been, however, engaged and actively cooperate with other manufacturers in industry-wide supply chain initiatives, particularly the RMI, which reviews smelters and certifies compliant smelters as being conflict-free.
+We utilized the RMI program as part of our due diligence efforts.

-Our internal controls include our Code of Conduct, called the A. O. Smith Guiding Principles, which specifically refers to the conflict minerals Rule and outlines expected behaviors for all our employees; our Supplier Quality Manual, which contains a regulatory compliance section on conflict minerals and enumerates our requirements from each supplier; our Supplier Expectations Manual; our supplier contracts, which typically contain language requiring suppliers cooperation with our conflict minerals reporting requirements, and our dedicated supplier web portal, on which we have posted our conflict minerals-related materials, including our training program, supplier communications and the CMRT.
+Our internal controls include our Code of Conduct, called the A. O. Smith Guiding Principles, which specifically refers to the Conflict Minerals Rule and outlines expected behaviors for all our employees; our A. O. Smith Supplier Quality Requirements Manual, which contains a regulatory compliance section; and our supplier contracts, which typically contain language requiring suppliers' cooperation with our conflict minerals reporting requirements.